Ryan Feierabend: 2008

 Feierabend spent majority of the season with Tacoma, going 7–1 with a 2.16 in 13 starts.
 He struck out a season-high seven batters in six innings in first start of the season on April 3 against the Sacramento River Cats.
 He went 3–0 with a 1.49 earned run average in seven starts at Cheney Stadium.
 He was placed on the minor league disabled list with a left elbow strain from May 17 to July 24, marking the first time in his career that he was on the disabled list.
-He made four rehab appearances with the rookie-level Peoria Mariners and the short-season Everett AquaSox.
+He made four rehab appearances with the Peoria Mariners and the Everett AquaSox.

-On August 17, he was recalled and recorded the loss in season debut that night against the Minnesota Twins, allowing six runs on ten hits in three innings.
-He picked up only win of the season on September 7 against the New York Yankees.
+On August 17, he was recalled to Seattle and recorded the loss in season debut against the Minnesota Twins, allowing six runs on ten hits in three innings.
+He picked up only win of the season and final win of his MLB career on September 7 against the New York Yankees.
 He led the Mariners and was tied for fifth in the American League with six pickoffs, despite only tossing 39 2/3 innings.

 2009 and 2010

 Feierabend underwent left elbow surgery which forced him to miss the entire 2009 season on March 15.
-He returned in 2010 to pitch in 25 games over three levels.
+He returned in 2010 to pitch in 25 games over three minor league levels.
+On November 6, Feierabend elected free agency.

+Philadelphia Phillies

+On November 19, 2010, Feierabend signed with the Philadelphia Phillies that included an invitation to spring training.
+In 28 games (23 starts) for the Triple–A Lehigh Valley IronPigs in 2011, he compiled a 10–8 record and 5.39 ERA with 92 strikeouts across 132 innings pitched.
+On November 2, 2011, he elected free agency, but he re–signed with the Phillies organization before being released prior to the season on March 18, 2012.

-Philadelphia Phillies / York Revolution / Cincinnati Reds
+York Revolution/Cincinnati Reds

-In 2011, he played in the Philadelphia Phillies organization.
-He started 2012 with the York Revolution of Atlantic League of Professional Baseball.
-He then signed with the Cincinnati Reds organization in June.
+Feierabend pitched for the York Revolution of the independent Atlantic League of Professional Baseball starting in April 2012.
+He later signed with the Cincinnati Reds organization on June 6, 2012.
+He struggled to a 6.75 ERA in 7 starts for the Triple–A Louisville Bats before he was released on July 21, after which he returned to York.

 Texas Rangers

-Feierabend was signed to a minor league contract by the Texas Rangers on January 15, 2013, with an invitation to minor league camp.
-He was called up by the Rangers on July 12, 2014.
-He was designated for assignment on August 1.
+Feierabend was signed to a minor league contract by the Texas Rangers on January 15, 2013, that included an invitation to spring training.
+In 29 games (21 starts) split between the Double–A Frisco RoughRiders and Triple–A Round Rock Express, he accumulated a 7–7 record and 3.70 ERA with 101 strikeouts across 148 1/3 innings pitched.
+On December 20, Feierabend re–signed with the Rangers organization on a new minor league contract.

+On July 12, 2014, the Rangers selected Feierabend's contract, adding him to their active roster.
+He made six relief appearances with the Rangers, giving up 5 runs in 7 1/3 innings.
+He was designated for assignment on August 1 and returned to Round Rock.
 Feierabend elected free agency in October 2014.